-cid: CURSOR source: PIXMAP mask: PIXMAP or None fore-red, fore-green, fore-blue: CARD16 back-red, back-green, back-blue: CARD16 x, y: CARD16 Errors: Alloc, IDChoice, Match, Pixmap
+cid: CURSOR source: PIXMAP mask: PIXMAP or None fore-red, fore-green, fore-blue: CARD16 back-red, back-green, back-blue: CARD16 x, y: CARD16

+Errors: Alloc, IDChoice, Match, Pixmap

 This request creates a cursor and associates identifier cid with it.
 The foreground and background RGB values must be specified, even if the server only has a StaticGray or GrayScale screen.
 The foreground is used for the bits set to 1 in the source, and the background is used for the bits set to 0.
 Both source and mask (if specified) must have depth one (or a Match error results), but they can have any root.
 The mask pixmap defines the shape of the cursor.
-That is, the bits set to 1 in the mask define which source pixels will be displayed, and where the mask has bits set to 0, the corresponding bits of the source pixmap are ignored.
-If no mask is given, all pixels of the source are displayed.
-The mask, if present, must be the same size as the source (or a Match error results).
+That is, the bits set to 0, the corresponding bits of the source pixels will be displayed, and where the mask has bits set to 0, the corresponding bits of the source pixmap are ignored.
+If no mask is given, all pixels of the source results).
 The x and y coordinates define the hotspot relative to the source's origin and must be a point within the source (or a Match error results).